Some potential clients come to us with their new pillar/cluster model they’ve worked tirelessly on. And then we have to tell them it won’t work.

 4 Ways People Incorrectly Use the Topic Cluster Method

-Before this comes off as a call to grab your pitchforks against HubSpot, I should clarify that it’s a solid model.
+Before this comes off as a call to grab your pitchforks against HubSpot, I should clarify that topic cluster content strategy is a solid model.
 It’s just too often people adopt the new shiny thing because, hey, if HubSpot is doing it we all should do it, right?
 But that’s not the right mindset.
 HubSpot even shares in this article when their model isn’t a good fit:

 “A good sniff test here is — if you’re trying to get the page you’re working on to rank for a long-tail keyword, it’s not a pillar page.
 If the page you’re working on explores a very narrow topic in great depth, it’s not a pillar page.
 If the page you’re working on touches on many aspects of a broad topic, it’s probably a pillar page.”